sydneyseid/MIST-4610-Project2/README.md

 Importance:

-   This question is interesting because it allows us to understand what countries and activities have had the most incidents with sharks.
+   This question is interesting because it allows us to understand which counties and activities have had the most incidents with sharks.
 Being able to see each of these factors, along with the type of shark that was involved, we can take it in more wholly and see some trends in our data.
 We can also start to see some relationships between them.
 For example, we can see that Surfing is the most prevalent activity and Great Whites are the species most often encountered during it.
-Taking a step back, we can see that Great Whites tend to be the most prevalent species for not only that but for every activity.
+Taking a step back, we can see that Great Whites tend to be the most prevalent species for not only that, but for every activity.
    Our client, the California Department of Fish and Wildlife would find this question and our visualizations useful for determining what activities, based on # of incidents, put people most at risk for encounters with sharks.
 By analyzing the patterns of incidents, the department may be able to identify and put up measures to minimize shark-related catastrophes, for different counties and activities.
 Furthermore, with more meticulous data of other factors not currently in our possession, such as temperature, the department may be able to observe more causal relationships rather than mere correlation between shark and human encounters.

 ## Manipulations Applied to the Dataset as Part of Analysis